wtsi-npg/npg_seq_pipeline/README.md

 [JSON Graph Format](https://github.com/jsongraph/json-graph-specification)
 syntax.
 Individual pipeline steps are defined as graph nodes, dependencies between them as directed graph edges.
-If step B should be executed after step A finishes, step B is is considered to be dependant on step A.
+If step B should be executed after step A finishes, step B is considered to be dependant on step A.

 The graph represented by the input file should be a directed acyclic graph (DAG).
 Each graph node should have an id, which should be unique, and a label,